Moving to Saudi Arabia: Relocation Guide for Doctors

 D. Key medical institutions and hospitals

-Saudi Arabia boasts a number of world-class medical institutions and hospitals.
+The Kingdom boasts a number of highly regarded medical institutions and hospitals.
 Familiarizing yourself with these facilities can help you understand potential work environments and career opportunities.

 1. King Faisal Specialist Hospital & Research Centre (Riyadh and Jeddah)